Stick404/SlateWork/src/main/java/org/sophia/slate_work/ideas.md

   * Make the Functionality
   * Make the Model
   * Make the Book Pages (reference Gloop in there.
 Likely "a slightly gloop aura emanates from this." )

+Changed in 1.0:
+* Added some missing translation keys
+* Made the Storage Vessel compatible with hoppers
+* TODO: ADD IN THE OTHER BLOCKS WHEN THEY ARE DONE
+* A few small bug fixes and print statements

 ## Problems: